Declan Rice: Style of play

 Rice plays predominantly as a defensive midfielder and is known for his athleticism and tackling ability.
 In more recent times, he has begun to build a reputation as a more complete midfielder due to his ball carrying skills and ability to score goals from range, which has seen him be deployed in a more offensive role on occasion as a number eight.
 He has also been praised in the media for his passing ability.

 Personal life

 Rice has been a close friend of Mason Mount since childhood from when they played together at Chelsea's academy.
-Rice's cousin, Finley Munroe, is also a professional footballer for Aston Villa.
+His cousin, Finley Munroe, is also a professional footballer for Middlesbrough.

 In March 2019, Rice apologised for pro-Irish Republican Army comments he made on social media in 2015.

 In August 2022, Rice confirmed the birth of his first child, a son, with long-term girlfriend, Lauren Fryer.
 Rice has a tattoo of his son's name on his arm.
 It was reported in 2024 that Fryer had removed posts from her Instagram account after being subjected to abuse from online trolls.
-Rice responded to the abusive comments by stating: "She is the love of my life and I don't need an upgrade."
+Rice responded to the abusive comments by stating: "She is the love of my life, and there is no "upgrade" that exists for me."